glitton/dive-with-sean/content/blog/goby/index.md

 Source: Unknown, n.d.

 I remember diving this site in the mid-80s.
-It was a popular one, usually there wasn't any current.
-I vividly recall seeing an upside down toilet :smile:. inside the wreck.
+It was a popular one for newer divers as there usually isn't any current.
+I vividly recall seeing an upside down toilet :smile: inside the wreck.

 Today, just the frame of the boat remains however, the site has many nudibranchs and other creatures and most of all, there was no current!